 That December, the Metropolitan Cafe was always packed full, especially on the weekends.
-While bussing a table one night, I cleared the plate from a lady who had barely even tasted her meal.
+While bussing a table one night, I cleared the plate from a lady who had barely even touched her meal.
 While doing so, I dripped sauce on her suede mini skirt.
-My arms were piled high, I knew I had to get rid of the plates first and then get back with apologies, and some soda water, to help clean her stained skirt with.
+My arms were piled high with dishes, I knew I had to get rid of the plates first and then get back with apologies.

-I returned to tell her about the damage I had done.
-When I offered her the napkin soaked with soda water, she was speechless.
-At my next shift, I Found out from the owners that her husband, who was present at the dinner, was a lawyer.
+I returned, telling her of the spill and offering a cloth soaked in soda water for cleaning.
+She was speechless.
+On my next shift, I Found out from the owner that her husband, who was present at the dinner, was a lawyer.
 He was suing the restaurant.
 My days were numbered there, I knew I had to find a new job fast.

 Immediately I went to the job board at Parsons.
 Posted there, I read about a job looking for an artist to paint silk for a fashion designer.
 The Designer had a nearby address.
-I had experience with silk-painting from previous classes at Mass Art, where I was on exchange from.
-I loved the process, and the challenge that dyes on silk had to offer.
+I had experience with silk painting from previous classes at Mass Art, in Boston.
+I loved the process of silk painting and the challenge that dyes on silk had to offer.
 I placed my call and got an appointment for later in the week.

 Arriving at the interview, portfolio in hand, I stepped off the elevator on the seventh floor of a beautiful Cast Iron building by Union Square.
 The Loft was enormous, painted entirely in white, with white high gloss floors.
 Large, simple abstract paintings were hung on several walls.
 In front of many large windows stood massive potted ficus trees.
 Opera music was playing in the background, I saw to my left, and right, extensive flat wooden tables, covered with white silk.
 I instantly felt like I had arrived in heaven.

-The lady and young man returned to their work.
+The lady and young man complimented me on my portfolio and returned to their work.
 The Designer, who had by now repeated the word "fabulous" about three times, began showing me his current collection.
 Tossing the broad swath of silk aside, he revealed marvelous examples of painted silk fashions.
 I saw lavish flowers in vivid colors, pastel stripes in varying broad brush strokes, abstract patterns of color blocking on quilted silk coats.
-Bold, black, and white polka dots on a full-length tunic.
-Several long, slinky cut gowns expressively painted with large tulips in alternate colorways.
-James skipped over each outfit in a rush, as if he had much more important things to do.
+Bold, black, and white polka dots and zebra prints on full-length tunics and kimonos.
+Several long, slinky-cut gowns expressively painted with large tulips on jewel-toned grounds stood out.
+M.K skipped over each outfit in a rush, as if he had much more important things to do.
 The interview, I realized, was soon to be over.
 As I headed toward the exit, I realized what a special place this was.
-The craftsmanship, creativity, and quality of what I saw in production here were unbelievable.
+The craftsmanship, creativity, and quality of what I saw in production here were unparalleled.

 Back at the Metropolitan Cafe, during a lull in my shift, the next weekend afternoon, I started polishing the brass hardware around the bar.
 Immediately the bartender asked me to find something else to do.
 I moved on, and by the end of the shift, she was apologizing to me.
 The next time I saw her, she offered me a bussing position at Grace Jones's new restaurant.
-It was set to open New Year's Eve.
-I was a significant fan of Grace Jones, so I agreed to bus tables for her restaurant's opening.
+It was set to open on New Year's Eve.
+I was a significant fan of Grace Jones - actually she was an idol of mine, so I agreed to bus tables for her restaurant's opening.

-I considered Grace's music to be the ultimate, and most refreshing sounds around, I was in love with her rendition of "Send in the Clowns," and "Tomorrow."
-Her album "Portfolio" was so inspiring to me, my life, and my dreams.
-I began setting tables, preparing the restaurant for it's opening night.
+I considered Grace's music to be the ultimate, most refreshing sound around, I was in love with her rendition of "Send in the Clowns," and "Tomorrow."
+Her album "Portfolio" was incredibly inspiring to me, my life, and my dreams.
+I began setting tables and preparing the restaurant for its opening night.
 Serious Fashion victims and minor celebrities started to trickle in, My bartender pal told me one group of dudes at a nearby table was the band, Duran, Duran, come to think of it, the cassette now playing was "Hungry Like the Wolf."
-Then Grace arrived, wearing a full length, deep magenta, stretch silk charmeuse Azzedine Allia number, with matching magenta satin silk stilettos.
-Her silk hood up, she wiggled through the crowd, greeting her guests, explaining that she had been up all last night, and had a horrible cold.
+Then Grace arrived, wearing a full-length, deep magenta, stretch silk charmeuse Azzedine Allia number, with matching satin stilettos.
+Her silk hood up, she slipped through the crowd, greeting her guests, whispering that she had been up all last night, and had a horrible cold.
 I was trying my hardest not to stare, I imagined myself being like a fox and blending into the background.
 Soon I was filling the water glasses at Grace's table.
 I slipped away and continued to bus other tables.
 There was the humming buzz of guests socializing, then her loud, deep laughter separating the moments in between silences.
-The night wore on, uneventful, and somewhat low key, for what I was expecting.
-I went to her table to replenish the water glasses with ice.
+The night wore on, uneventful, and somewhat low-key, for what I was expecting.
+I went to her table to replenish the water glasses.

 "Can I get you anything?"
 I asked her with a smile,